mleoking/PhET/trunk/web/website/README.txt

 cl_utils
   - Utilities to support various aspects of the website. crossdomain.xml
-  - From JO: Before Flash can access data from a host (to check for updates, send tracking information, EVEN open a link to the site), it checks host/crossdomain.xml to see if it is allowed to do so.
+  - Before Flash can access data from a host (to check for updates, send tracking information, EVEN open a link to the site), it checks host/crossdomain.xml to see if it is allowed to do so.
 Our crossdomain.xml tells Flash it can communicate with phet.colorado.edu and all its sub-directories.
   - It is theoretically possible not to have it at web root, however